 One of the keys to Ernie's power is his wrist action.
-Notice the complete wrist set at the midpoint of the backswing, in frame No. 3 below.
+Notice the complete wrist set at the midpoint of the backswing, in frame No. 3 on the left.
 Ernie's left arm is parallel to the ground, and he has set the club at more than 90 degrees in relation to the ground.
 With this sort of leverage—and the club swinging in balance—Ernie can simply turn to the top and then let his swing uncoil smoothly.